What is workflow automation?

 • What’s more, automating workflows is much faster and easier on low-code platforms like ManageEngine AppCreator.
 Assign approvers, determine workflow transition stages, and map out process flows in a fraction of the time by pointing and clicking when compared with traditional methods.

 • These platforms are also far more economical when compared with traditional methods of workflow automation.
-Low-code platforms offer a subscription-based payment methodology.
-This means that your upfront investment is not huge.
+Low-code platforms offer a subscription-based payment methodology, meaning your upfront investment is not huge.

 To learn more about the on-premises-based AppCreator low-code platform, click here.